Motorway service areas are expected to be fully accessible to the disabled. New buildings always are, as they are usually built on a flat surface.

 The same regulations used to detail the number of disabled toilets required, but this appears to have been removed as part of the government's 2013 deregulation.
 The position and accessibility of disabled toilets has never been regulated: in practice, this means that disabled toilets will often be at the far back of the building and will often be locked by a key that the staff have access to.
 Operators should be aware that not every disability is visible.

-There has never been any requirement to provide Changing Places facilities.
-Separate to the main regulations, the Department for Transport has been providing funding to increase the provision of Changing Places facilities.
+There was never any requirement to provide Changing Places facilities.
+Separate to the main regulations, the Department for Transport has been providing funding to increase the provision of Changing Places facilities; they are now mandatory for any service area refurbished after 2022.

 The regulations do state that at least two disabled parking spaces must be provided, "adjacent to the front entrance" of the building.
 Two more spaces should be provided for any hotel.